-Note: All of our Peer Review processes are completed via GitHub, therefore you must have a GitHub account to access it.
+Note: All our Peer Review processes are completed via GitHub, therefore you must have a GitHub account to be involved.

 Working with editors

 Our editors at SitePoint are all professional developers, designers and web people at the top of their respective fields.
 If your pitch is approved, you will then be introduced to the relevant editor (or contacted directly by them).

 Most editors manage their channels through Trello, a project management platform.
 This is where most of the communication between you and the editor will occur.
 Other editors use GitHub or email for private discussions.
 Your editor will instruct you on the best communications medium to use, and give you tips for getting the most out of them.

 The editor is your primary contact, and works directly with you as your article is developed.
 They ensure that the published article is concise and correct, providing constructive feedback for you along the way.